Where are you located?

 Can I have a recording or transcript of a past lecture?

-We post recordings of our public events in the “recorded lectures” section of our website.
-Transcripts are also available for many of our past events and are available on the specific event page of our website.
+We post recordings of our public events in the “videos” section of our website.
+Transcripts are also available for many of our past events and are available on the specific event page for each engagement.

-How much does it cost to attend an event?
+How much does it cost to attend your events?

 All events sponsored by the John C. Danforth Center on Religion and Politics are free and open to all unless otherwise indicated.
 Please see the individual event listing for more information.

-Where should I park when I come to campus for an event?
+Where should I park when I come to campus?

 I’m interested in religion and politics in the United States.
 Do you have suggestions on how I can learn more?

-We encourage you to see the “resources” section of this website to learn more about the topics of religion and politics and the work being done here at the Center.
-Please consider attending an upcoming event that features a professor or public figure in a field related to the intersection of religion and politics.
+We encourage you to explore this website to learn more about the topics of religion and politics and the work being done here at the Center.
+Please consider attending an upcoming event that features a professor or public figure in a field related to the intersections of religion and politics.
+Our past events are recorded and archived on this website in the “videos” section.
 Our online journal, Religion & Politics, is another source of information.